Disclosure movement: Since 2022

-According to the Washington Spectator, "a common trope of self-described whistleblowers such as David Grusch, Luis Elizondo and Eric Davis [is] that they’ve signed Non-Disclosure Agreements (NDAs) or have other restrictions on what they can say" which prevents them from providing the definitive evidence that would prove the veracity of their assertions.
+According to the Washington Spectator, "a common trope of self-described whistleblowers such as David Grusch, Luis Elizondo and Eric Davis [is] that they've signed Non-Disclosure Agreements (NDAs) or have other restrictions on what they can say" which prevents them from providing the definitive evidence that would prove the veracity of their assertions.
 The U.S. Government has indicated it is unaware of the existence of any such claimed NDAs.
 In March 2024, the All-domain Anomaly Resolution Office, a government office created in response to disclosure advocacy, released a report which affirmed the absence of UFO information available to disclose.
 The report also, indirectly, implicated some prominent disclosure advocates in advancing specious ideas of a cover-up.
 The Washington Spectator reported that, in the aftermath of that report and "to fill the vacuum their gradual demise has made possible", belief in the secret space program story was revisited by some UFO followers.

 In 2025, the Wall Street Journal revealed that hundreds of Air Force personnel had been told, falsely, that there was "a secret program to harvest alien technology".
 The piece described it as "a long-running practice" that was "like a fraternity hazing ritual that spun wildly out of control."
 The report also explained that a classified electromagnetic pulse test had been responsible for UFO reports and missiles going offline in 1967, explaining Robert Salas's account.

-US Congress subcommittees have held hearings advocating for government transparency since 2022, led by "a small group of policymakers who have been steadily prioritizing whistleblower hearings, public engagement sessions and other legislative efforts to promote more accountability and disclosure" regarding UFOs.
+U.S. Congress subcommittees have held hearings advocating for government transparency since 2022, led by "a small group of policymakers who have been steadily prioritizing whistleblower hearings, public engagement sessions and other legislative efforts to promote more accountability and disclosure" regarding UFOs.
 In September 2025, a hearing hosted by Representative Anna Paulina Luna included statements by former Air Force and Navy personnel Jeffrey Nuccetelli, Dyland Borland, and Alexandro Wiggins, as well as George Knapp, described as "a prominent figure in the UFO disclosure community and frequent guest on the alien and paranormal-focused overnight radio show Coast to Coast AM".

 Adherents

-In addition to Greer, notable persons who have been associated with the disclosure movement or identified as advocates for disclosure, include: David Wilcock, Daniel Sheehan, Luis Elizondo, John Podesta, Harry Reid, Garry Nolan, Timothy Gallaudet, Christopher Mellon, Ross Coulthart and David Fravor.
+In addition to Greer, notable persons who have been associated with the disclosure movement or identified as advocates for disclosure, are: David Wilcock, Daniel Sheehan, Luis Elizondo, John Podesta, Harry Reid, Garry Nolan, Timothy Gallaudet, Christopher Mellon, Ross Coulthart, and David Fravor.